 In Stable Diffusion we need to use an Img2Img tab.

-To stylize my video, I began by uploading a frame from the sequence and experimenting with different prompts while tweaking some settings.
+To stylize my video in Stable Diffusion, I began by uploading a frame from the sequence and experimenting with different prompts while tweaking some settings.
 Although there are many adjustable parameters available, I consider two of them to be the most important: CFG scale and Denoising strength.

 Denoising strength determines how creative we allow our AI to be with the output, while CFG scale controls how closely the result matches the input prompts.
 By finding the right balance between these two settings, I can achieve the perfect blend of creativity and accuracy in my stylization.